-Information update: As a response to COVID-19, the Government of Canada has extended the order to prohibit cruise from operating in Canadian waters until February 28, 2022.
+Information update: As a response to COVID-19, the Government of Canada has issued an order to prohibit cruise from operating in Canadian waters until November 1, 2021.

 The safety of passengers and guests who visit Canada Place is extremely important to us.
 We will support and follow the direction of Transport Canada regarding these changes to the 2021 cruise season in Canada.
-As we actively monitor the Canadian and international response to this extraordinary circumstance, we continue to be in discussions with our cruise line, industry, government, tourism, and destination partners to look ahead to the 2022 season.
+As we actively monitor the Canadian and international response to this extraordinary circumstance, we continue to be in discussions with our cruise line, industry, government, tourism, and destination partners.

 For information on changes to your cruise, please contact the cruise line directly.